JohnnySy-dio/Lottery_Project/README.md

 ## Live Demo

-Visit the live demo at: [https://your-username.github.io/ethereum-lottery/](https://your-username.github.io/ethereum-lottery/)
+Visit the live demo at: [Ethereum Lottery](https://johnnysy-dio.github.io/Lottery_Project/)

-## Development
+## Installation

 To run this project locally:

-1. Clone the repository: `git clone https://github.com/your-username/ethereum-lottery.git`
+1. Clone the repository: `git clone https://github.com/JohnnySy-dio/Lottery_Project.git`
-2. Open `index.html` in your browser or use a local server
+2. Make sure you have Node.js installed (Version 20.11.0 or higher)
+3. Install dependencies: `npm install`
+4. Run the frontend server: `node server.js`
+5. Open your browser and navigate to `http://localhost:3000` to view the application
-3. Connect your MetaMask wallet to the Sepolia testnet
+6. Connect MetaMask to Sepolia testnet

+## Local Test

 ## License
 This project is licensed under the MIT License